 Believe it or not, Huacachina used to be a hidden gem.
 It was a legend told only between us backpackers, and Banana’s Adventure used to be the only hostel in town.
 HUACAFUCKINGCHINA was the only nightclub, because let’s face it, why would a small oasis with a population of 100 even need a nightclub in the first place?
 Oh, and that dune buggy parking lot situated above the oasis?
 Nonexistent.
 The few travelers that made their way to Huacachina would stay at Banana’s, lounging by the pool together and surfing the dunes together.
 Huacachina has changed a lot and has increased exponentially in popularity.
 Thankfully, Banana’s is still around and better than ever, no matter how many other hostels try to steal its thunder.

-Located in the heart of Miraflores’ nightlife district is Kokopelli.
+Located in the heart of Miraflores’ nightlife district is Black Llama Hostel.
 I’ve stayed at this hostel several times, including my first ever night in Peru back on my first backpacking trip all those years ago.
-The location is great and the rooftop bar and terrace makes for a great spot before a wild night out in Lima.
+It was a Kokopelli back then, although Kokopelli has since moved into a mansion of a hostel in Barranco.
+The location of Black Llama Hostelis great and the rooftop bar and terrace makes for a great spot before a wild night out in Lima.
 It is also only like a 53 second walk from my favorite nightclub in Lima, Bizarro.
-I remember drunkenly walking out of the club wondering how I was going to make it home that night and then literally a block later I was at Kokopelli.
+I remember drunkenly walking out of the club wondering how I was going to make it home that night and then literally a block later I was at the hostel.
 They also have breakfast included, which I never got to take advantage of considering I could never wake up before noon after a night out in Lima.

 Like ATMA, surf and yoga are the name of the game at Moksha.
 Located a bit more centrally than ATMA, Moksha is right in the heart of Huanchaco.
 They offer yoga classes and surf lessons during the day and often is a serviceable nightlife venue once the sun goes down.
 Huanchaco isn’t particularly known for its nightlife but Moksha is always hosting some sort of event where you can have a few drinks at and enjoy.